VarunRaval48/get_wayback_news/README.md

   2. Make an instance of class `AccessInfo` with required information
   3. Pass that object of `AccessInfo` to the method `start_crawl`
   4. AccessInfo asks for a method that parses given html page and provide page info (Look at `nytimes_page_info`).
 Reason for that is given below.
-  5. Run the file using `path-to-python3-installation crawl.py`
+  5. Run the file using `path-to-python3-installation crawl.py`.
+(I have tested it on Linux)

 ### Output:
   1. Messages will be printed on the standard output regarding url being traversed and any errors